Joan Baez: 2008 presidential election

 Throughout most of her career, Baez remained apprehensive about involving herself in party politics.
 However, on February 3, 2008, Baez wrote a letter to the editor at the San Francisco Chronicle endorsing Barack Obama in the 2008 U.S. presidential election.
 She noted: "Through all those years, I chose not to engage in party politics. ...
 At this time, however, changing that posture feels like the responsible thing to do.
 If anyone can navigate the contaminated waters of Washington, lift up the poor, and appeal to the rich to share their wealth, it is Sen. Barack Obama."
-Playing at the Glastonbury Festival in June, Baez said during the introduction of a song that one reason she likes Obama is because he reminds her of another old friend of hers: Martin Luther King Jr.
+Playing at the Glastonbury Festival in June, Baez said during the introduction of a song that one reason she liked Obama was because he reminded her of another old friend of hers, Martin Luther King Jr.

 Although a highly political figure throughout most of her career, Baez had never publicly endorsed a major political party candidate prior to Obama.
 However, after Obama was elected, she expressed that she would likely never do so again, saying in a 2013 interview in The Huffington Post that "In some ways I'm disappointed, but in some ways it was silly to expect more.
 If he had taken his brilliance, his eloquence, his toughness and not run for office he could have led a movement.
-Once he got in the Oval Office he couldn't do anything.".
+Once he got in the Oval Office he couldn't do anything."
 She performed at the White House on February 10, 2010, as part of an evening celebrating the music associated with the civil rights movement, performing "We Shall Overcome".

 Occupy Wall Street

 On November 11, 2011, Baez played as part of a musical concert for the protestors at Occupy Wall Street.
-Her three-song set included "Joe Hill", a cover of the Rolling Stones' "Salt of the Earth" and her own composition "Where's My Apple Pie?".
+Her three-song set included "Joe Hill", a cover of the Rolling Stones' "Salt of the Earth" and her own composition "Where's My Apple Pie?"

 Catalan independence movement

 Baez has been a strong defender of the Catalan independence movement.
 On July 21, 2019, she described jailed Catalan independence leaders as political prisoners.
-Five days later, she visited former President of the Parliament of Catalonia Carme Forcadell in prison.
+Five days later, she visited former Parliament of Catalonia president Carme Forcadell in prison.

+Current Activism and Public Engagement

+In 2025, Baez was a musical guest at the Fighting Oligarchy Tour.
+The tour was hosted by Bernie Sanders and joined by Alexandria Ocasio-Cortez in order to discuss corporate interests and Oligarchs' influence in the United States.
+Baez performed in the Los Angeles stop of the tour as a musical guest alongside Neil Young on April 12, 2025 with 36,000 people in attendance.

+On October 18, 2025, she made a surprise appearance and performed at the October 2025 No Kings protests during rally held in San Francisco.